thure/baxter-app/README.md

 Baxter, both app and imp, are themselves released under the [MIT license](http://bureaujs.org/license).
 All of Baxter's dependencies are open source, but have their own licenses.

 As a reminder, it's not Baxter's fault if your implementation of Baxter causes problems with your landlord or building manager.
-Read your lease carefully before installing anything!
+Read your lease carefully before installing peripherals!